palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 **32bit Board**

 The chipKIT on our 32bit Board does not go through a reset cycle when its serial port is opened.
 Because of this, it's possible to connect to the 32bit board and not know it's state.
 In this case, the terminal or application should write a **v** to the serial port, which causes the system to reset its state to default values.

 ### Initiating Binary Transfer

 Once the OpenBCI has initialized itself and sent the $$$, it waits for commands.
 In other words, it sends no data until it is told to start sending data.
 To begin data transfer, transmit a single ASCII **b**.
 Once the **b** is received, continuous transfer of OpenBCI data in binary format will ensue.
 To turn off the fire hose, send an **s**.
 Both the Host and Device radios take notice of the **b** and **s**, and go into or out of streamingMode accordingly.
+That's right, the radio modules on both the OpenBCI board and the Dongle have two states.

+* streamingData
+* !streamingData

 ### Binary Format